 The final stage is the independent application stage where the children use all the skills they have learnt to write an independent piece.
 There is the freedom to draw upon their own ideas and experiences, or they can ‘hug closely’ to the shared text should they need to.

 Our children are creative and enthusiastic writers.
 They are engaged and thoughtful in lessons, producing high-quality writing which incorporates ambitious vocabulary and literary devices.
 Through their time at the school, their communication skills are strengthened and children make good progress.
 A high

 percentage of pupils successfully achieve age-related objectives throughout each year group.
 Through establishing strong writing skills, children are more equipped to access the entire curriculum and transition to secondary school with confidence in their own ability.

-Since adopting our Talk for Writing English curriculum in 2020, we have seen significant improvements in our children’s writing and vocabulary development.
-In our end of year writing assessments in July 2021, 67% of the whole school cohort achieved Expected standard in their writing and 13% achieved Greater Depth standard.
-In the Year 6 cohort at the end of the 2020 – 2021 academic year, 68% of pupils met Expected standard in their writing and 15% met Greater Depth standard.
-In the Grammar, Punctuation and Spelling (GPS) end of year PiXL assessments, 79% of our Year 6 pupils achieved Expected standard and 32% achieved Greater Depth standard.
+Since adopting our Talk for Writing English curriculum in 2020, we have seen highly positive improvements in our children’s writing and vocabulary development.
+In 2022, at the end of Key Stage 2, 65% of our Year 6 pupils achieved Expected standard in their writing and 6% achieved Greater Depth standard.
+In the Grammar, Punctuation and Spelling (GPS) end of year statutory assessment in 2022, 69% of our Year 6 pupils achieved Expected standard and 30% achieved Greater Depth standard.
+We have set ambitious targets for the 2022 - 2023 academic year of 69% of Year 6 pupils to achieve the Expected standard in their writing and 13% to achieve Greater Depth standard.